open-ephys/acq-board-docs/source/Build-Instructions/Assembling-the-IO-board.rst

 Obtaining the PCB
 ###################################

-The easiest (and cheapest) way is to order the I/O board PCB it through the `Open Ephys store <https://open-ephys.org/acquisition-system/io-board-pcb>`__.
-However, if you made any changes to the design, you can follow the instructions below to order bare PCBs boards using Sunstone's `ValueProto <https://www.sunstone.com/pcb-products/pcb-manufacturing/valueproto>`__ service.
+The easiest (and cheapest) way is to order the I/O board PCB it through the `Open Ephys store
+<https://open-ephys.org/acquisition-system/io-board-pcb>`__.
+However, if you made any changes to the
+design, you can follow the instructions below to order bare PCBs boards from any PCB fab house.
 If you have success with another company, please let us know!

 #.
 Clone the `io-board <https://github.com/open-ephys/io-board>`__ repository on GitHub (or download it as a ZIP file).